 Why do I need a full bladder for this scan?

 Fluid in the bladder provides a clear “window” to the pregnancy.
 It also makes the uterus rise up from behind your pubic bone.
 Your bladder does not need to be uncomfortably full, so feel free to empty some if you need to.

 Can I find out the sex of the baby at this scan?

-While an ultrasound examination is never 100% accurate at determining your baby’s sex, with extremely good ultrasound machines and highly trained sonographers the accuracy is very high.
+While a morphology ultrasound examination is never 100% accurate at determining your baby’s sex, with extremely good ultrasound machines and highly trained sonographers the accuracy is very high.
 Scans are more accurate in diagnosing boys than girls.
 About 60% of pregnant women want to find out the sex of their baby at this scan.

 What sorts of abnormalities can be detected?

 - Spina Bifida (Open spinal cord) 90% chance of detection